(813) 289-1200 Give

 Register for Organ, Eye, and Tissue Donation

-When a person passes away, Lions Eye Institute receives a referral from the hospital, an organ procurement organization (OPO), or another partner.
-The Donor Services team is responsible for speaking with donor families and coordinating with the Recovery Team and our hospital partners.
+With deep care and respect for our tissue donor families, Lions World Vision Institute collaborates with numerous partners to ensure the donor’s gift is handled with integrity and purpose.
+After receiving a referral, our Donor Operations team is responsible for speaking with donor families and coordinating with the Tissue Recovery Team and our hospital, medical examiner, and funeral home partners.
 The entire recovery process must take place within the first 24 hours after the time of death.
-Often, our Donor Services Coordinators are often the first people that a family will talk to after losing their loved one.
+Often, our coordinators are the first people that a family will talk to after losing their loved one.

-Our Ocular and Tissue Recovery team is responsible for the actual removal and preservation of donor tissue.
-Recovery technicians will travel to where the donor is, perform a physical evaluation, take a blood sample, create a sterile field, and recover and preserve the tissue for processing.
+Our highly trained Ocular and Tissue Recovery team is responsible for the removal and preservation of donor tissue, handling each gift with care and precision, and in a timely manner.
 Our Recovery Technicians treat donors with absolute respect to honor their sight-saving and life-altering gift of tissue donation.

-Our Donor Eligibility team is tasked with reviewing the medical records and social history of our donors.
-Ultimately, they decide whether tissue is safe for transplant or if it needs to be deferred.
-When we recover, process, and distribute human tissue, we are responsible for the health and safety of the transplant patient as it relates to that tissue.
-It is important that we ensure that there are no signs of communicable diseases that could be passed on to the recipient.
+As required by federal law, our Donor Eligibility team reviews the medical records and social history of our donors, which ensures tissue is safe and suitable for transplant.
+When we recover, process, and distribute tissue, we are responsible for the health and safety of the tissue being transplanted into the recipient.

 Tissue Processing

-For ocular tissue, all recovered corneas intended for transplant come to our headquarters in Ybor City for processing by our Transplant Laboratory Operations team.
-They are responsible for the physical evaluation and preparation of corneal tissue for our surgeon partners.
-Our Laboratory Technicians use a variety of sophisticated equipment to deliver a comprehensive assessment of the tissue.
-Additionally, they must follow very strict procedures to maintain the hygienic integrity of the corneas.
-All other tissue types intended for transplant are delivered to our partner tissue bank for processing and evaluation.
+Our highly skilled Transplant Laboratory Operations team is responsible for the physical evaluation and preparation of corneal tissue for our surgeon partners – using sophisticated equipment to prepare tissue according to the surgeon’s specifications and exact needs of the recipient.
+Our advanced corneal processing techniques have been developed by our research and development teams – reducing cell damage by 10x for DMEK and 4x for DSAEK.
+We also follow very strict procedures to maintain the hygienic integrity of the corneas.
+All other tissue types are delivered to our partner tissue bank for processing and evaluation.

 Tissue Distribution

-The Tissue Distribution departments are divided into Domestic and International.
-They work with our ophthalmic surgeons throughout the United States and around the globe to place corneal tissue for patients who need sight-saving surgery.
-In 2019, we placed over 9,000 corneas in the United States and over 50 other countries.
-As the largest nonprofit eye bank in the world, people in places without eye banks rely on us to help restore sight.
+The Tissue Distribution teams work with our ophthalmic surgeons throughout the United States and around the globe to place corneal tissue for patients who need sight-saving surgery.
+In 2022, we placed over 18,000 corneas in the United States and over 70 other countries.
+As the largest nonprofit eye bank in the world, people in places without local eye banks rely on Lions World Vision Institute to help restore sight for those in need.

 Clinical Development and Innovation

-At Lions Eye Institute, we work hard to be at the forefront of cornea transplant.
-Our Clinical Development and Innovation department is dedicated to making surgery safer, more effective, and more efficient through cutting edge advancements in ophthalmic surgery.
-We have developed industry-altering technologies including new cornea shipment containers and new cornea delivery devices.
-We are also working to improve preservation methods and decontamination techniques to improve patient outcomes.
+At Lions World Vision Institute, we work hard to be at the forefront of cornea transplant innovation.
+Our Clinical Development team is dedicated to streamlining surgical procedures and improving clinical outcomes through cutting edge advancements in cornea processing and ophthalmic surgical procedures.
+We have developed industry-altering services using proprietary cornea processing techniques and unique cornea delivery devices.
+We are also working to advance preservation methods and decontamination techniques to improve the safety of tissue and clinical outcomes.

 Ocular Research Center

-The Ocular Research Center at Lions Eye Institute is a one-of-a-kind model.
-It is the first and only combined eye bank and ocular research center in the world.
-Our research center empowers scientists to conduct real-time studies of healthy and diseased ocular tissue.
-This breakthrough model answers a critical need by providing normal and diseased human eye tissue to advance our understanding of events that lead to blindness.
-We collaborated with leading industry institutions to develop a pre-clinical research model that offers unparalled quality, volume of human ocular tissue, and unique research facilities for pharmaceutical and medical device studies.
+The Ocular Research Center at Lions World Vision Institute is the first and only combined eye bank and ocular research center in the world.
+Our research center empowers scientists to conduct real-time studies of ocular tissue.
+This breakthrough model answers a critical need by providing healthy and diseased human ocular tissue to advance our understanding of events that lead to blindness.
+We collaborate with leading industry institutions to develop pre-clinical research models that offer unparalleled quality, volume of human ocular tissue, and unique research facilities for pharmaceutical and medical device studies.

 Restoring sight and transforming lives is impossible for one organization to do alone.
 We rely on our donor families, healthcare partners, and surgeon partners to make our mission possible.
-In return we offer a variety of services for these key members of our community including a letter-writing program for donor families and recipients, training and reporting for our healthcare partners, and continuing education opportunities for our surgeon partners.
+In return we offer a variety of services for this community of compassion, including grief resources, events, and a letter-writing program for donor families and recipients; training and reporting for our healthcare partners; and continuing education opportunities for our surgeon partners.

-The Lions Eye Institute Foundation is a separate 501(c)3 nonprofit organization, governed by our own Board of Directors, that is responsible for raising funds to advance the mission and vision of the Lions Eye Institute for Transplant & Research.
-Foundation contributors help restore sight and enhance lives, fund our Ocular Research Center, Surgeon Training Programs, Vision Health Program, Gratis Ocular Tissue Program, and COVID-19 Emergency Relief Fund, among many other worthwhile programs.
+The Lions World Vision Institute Foundation is a separate 501(c)3 nonprofit organization, governed by its own Board of Directors, that is responsible for raising funds to advance the mission and vision of the Lions World Vision Institute.
+Foundation contributors help restore sight and enhance lives, fund our Ocular Research Center, Surgeon Training Programs, Vision Health Program, and Gratis Ocular Tissue Program, among many other worthwhile programs.

 Step 1